-Peaches are one of the most common of art motifs.
+Peaches are a common art motif.
 The most famous association is with the peaches of immortality that grow in the gardens of the Queen Mother of the West (Xiwangmu).
 These trees bore fruit only once every three thousand years.
 The god of longevity is often portrayed emerging from a peach.
-The monkey king stole some fruit causing consternation in heaven and required the intervention of the Jade Emperor according to the Journey to the West.
+The monkey king stole some of the fruits causing consternation in heaven and required the intervention of the Jade Emperor according to the Journey to the West.

 Just as in Europe, spring is a favorite time for marriages and as this is the time of peach blossom, peaches are associated with marriage.
 The fresh complexion of a girl is likened to the blush of a peach.